Major transport incident

 Breaking down on a major road can be stressful and safety must come first.

-1. Move to safety – if possible, try to move your vehicle to the hard shoulder or an emergency refuge area and out of the flow of traffic
+1. Move to safety – move your vehicle to the side of the road

-3. Exit safely – if you can, exit the vehicle from the passenger side and stand well away from the road, preferably behind a barrier
+3. Get out safely – exit the vehicle from the passenger side

-5. Call for help – use your mobile phone to call your breakdown provider or the emergency services.
-If you don't have a mobile phone, walk to an emergency phone on your side of the carriageway (follow the arrows on the posts at the back of the hard shoulder), stay calm and remember that help is on its way
+5. Call for help – contact your breakdown provider or the emergency services.
+If you don't have a phone, walk to nearest emergency phone

 • warning triangle